visdesignlab/mvnv/_techniques/treemap.md

 # node-link | tabular | implicit | coordinated | hybrid | smallMultiples
 type: implicit

-description : Implicit views for leaves are...
+description : Leaf-centric layouts are those that only or predominantly allocate screen space for the leaves of a multivariate tree and encode the hierarchy by inclusion/nesting.
+The classical example of this type of layout is the Treemap, originally proposed by Johnson and Shneiderman.

 # Node-link diagrams are the most common graphical representation of networks.
 In a node-link diagram, the nodes are drawn as point marks and the links as line/curve marks connecting the nodes.
 Node link layouts are the subject of its own field of study -- graph drawing -- and countless algorithms for node-link layouts have been developed.